-Recipe of a natural herbal soap, made with rosemary and eucalyptus.
-Both plants contribute with very pleasant herbal camphor aromas, and very useful medicinal characteristics, to obtain a cool, refreshing and invigorating soap.
+Recipe of a homemade rosemary and eucalyptus soap.
+Both plants contribute with very pleasant herbal camphor aromas, and useful medicinal characteristics, to obtain a cool, refreshing and invigorating soap.

-Thus, both plants contribute with very pleasant herbal camphor aromas, and very useful medicinal characteristics, some of which may even alleviate some symptoms of COVID-19 disease.
+Thus, both plants contribute with very pleasant herbal camphor aromas, and useful medicinal properties, some of which may even alleviate some symptoms of COVID-19 or the ordinary flu.
 Above all, here is a recipe for a very refreshing and invigorating soap.
 Try it at home!

 Essential oils, dyes and dried herbs